Things to do in the snow in London

 8. See Windsor Castle covered in snow

-Venture to Windsor Castle, the Queen’s official weekend residence to see a real castle covered in snow.
+Venture to Windsor Castle, the official royal residence to see a real castle covered in snow.
 Let the snow crunch under foot as you explore the elegant gardens and St George’s Chapel, and step inside to see the State Apartments, Queen Mary’s Doll’s House and more.
 Book Windsor Castle tickets now

 9. Head up to The View from The Shard

 Have your head among the snow clouds at The View from the Shard, London’s tallest building, which has an outdoor viewing platform 72 floors up and views from indoor decks on levels 68 and 69.
 See the city as you’ve never seen it before, as you spot St Paul’s Cathedral, the river Thames, Tower Bridge and more landmarks between the snowflakes.
-Book The View from The Shard tickets now

 10. Tour Shakespeare’s Globe